 A Career Altering Decision

-At the peak of his fame, instead of maintaining the course and playing it safe, in typical Andy Kaufman fashion, he decided to do something that many say was like butchering his career at the peak of his fame.
+Instead of maintaining the course and playing it safe, in typical Andy Kaufman fashion, he decided to do something that many say was like butchering his career at the peak of his fame.

-Andy was always a fan of professional wrestling, and in 1963 when in the 8th grade, he was able to watch Buddy Rogers lose his title to Bruno Sammartino at Madison Square Garden.
+Andy was always a fan of professional wrestling, and in 1963 when in the 8th grade, he witnessed Buddy Rogers lose his title to Bruno Sammartino at Madison Square Garden.
 He was amazed at the reaction Rogers got from the crowd, and he wanted to recreate that emotion in his acts somehow.

 Andy Kaufman as World Inter-Gender Wrestling Champion

 Andy Kaufman began to challenge women in his audience and wrestle them for a chance to win a cash prize if they could pin him.
-He would incite his audience as only the best wrestling heel could.
+He incited his audience into a frenzy as only the best wrestling heel could.

 "Ladies and gentlemen, I am here to wrestle!
 This is not a comedy routine or a skit.
 This is real.
 I am here to wrestle a woman."